The Top Gourmet Specialties of the Vienne

 2. The Chabichou

 In the Vienne, the chabichou is really the undisputed star.
-Come and taste this delicious Poitou goat cheese in the characteristic shape.
-There is no doubt that this whole milk cheese with a white paste with a soft and creamy taste will fill you with happiness.
-You can enjoy it with a glass of Sauvignon AOC Haut-Poitou white wine.
+Come and taste this delicious Poitou goat cheese with a characteristic shape.
+There is no doubt that this whole milk and white cheese with its soft and creamy taste will fill you with happiness.
+You can enjoy it with a glass of Sauvignon white wine AOC of Haut-Poitou.